lucianokelvin/kotlin-design-partner/README.md

-# Design Partner in Kotlin
+# Design Partners in Kotlin

 This is a project to show some ways that a developer can implement design patterns in Kotlin.